 A Little About Me

-I’ve lived in Oregon the majority of my life, but decided to put down roots in Portland a few years ago for a job doing web design and branding.
-I’m now one of those nerds who blogs about beer, plays kickball every weekend, rides their bike when it’s sunny, cheers loud for the Timbers, obsesses over Game of Thrones, and explores new places as often as possible.
+I’ve lived in Oregon the majority of my life, but decided to put down roots in Portland five years ago for a job doing web design and branding.
+I’m now one of those nerds who blogs about beer, rides their bike when it’s sunny, cheers loud for the Timbers, cries over the last season of Game of Thrones, and explores new places as often as possible.

 My Craft Beer Journey